 When assessing which methodology to try, ask yourself ‘will it enable me to a be a self-sufficient meditator, or will it require me to go along to the Buddhist centre every week.’

 Another good question to ask yourself, is how far do you wish to go?

 One of the less well-understood aspects of Buddhist meditation (with the possible exception of Zen), is that the Buddha’s teachings were interpreted through the state of consciousness of his followers, which wasn’t nearly as high as his own.
 Therefore there is actually a glass ceiling in how far you can take your practice if you seek the most glorious and abundant states of consciousness.

 This point won’t be relevant to everyone, only those who sense there is something more than what they’re experiencing or would like to experience.

 It is essential that you, as the interested reader and seeker, give healthy consideration to how much you wish to enjoy family, friends, relationships, children, career etc. The logical conclusion of Buddhist philosophy is that all these things belong to maya (interpreted within Buddhist circles as ‘illusion’).
 Therefore any attachment to any aspects of illusion is considered unbecoming of an avid Buddhist practitioner.

 The Vedic worldview is very different.
-It sees all these things as part of the lila (the play of life) and these things need to be honoured if we are to enjoy the full richness of a human life.
-In the Vedic worldview, one doesn’t have to be exclusively spiritual or exclusively into the material trip, there is in fact a happy co-existence of the two and in fact it is considered optimal to embrace both.
+It sees all these things as part of the lila (the play of life), and these things need to be honoured if we are to enjoy the full richness of human life.
+In the Vedic worldview, one doesn’t have to be exclusively spiritual or exclusively into the material trip, there is, in fact, a happy co-existence of the two and in fact, it is considered optimal to embrace both.